-The Michigan Institute for Clinical & Health Research (MICHR) K Writing Workshop is a structured three-part program designed to assist early career faculty and fellows who are preparing competitive career development grant applications (NIH and VA CDA).
-The program takes place each fall with three sessions spread out over six weeks.
-During the workshop, participants work in small groups and exchange draft sections of their proposals for peer critique and feedback from senior faculty coaches who are experienced in NIH study section thinking.
-Each session focuses on different sections of the career award proposal, including the Candidate Background, Career Objectives & Plan, Specific Aims and Mentor Letters.
+During the workshop sessions, participants work in small groups, exchanging drafts of their proposal sections for peer critique and feedback from senior faculty facilitators who are experienced in NIH study section thinking.
+Each session focuses on different sections of the career development award proposal, including the Candidate Background, Career Development Plan/Career Goals and Objectives, Specific Aims and Research Strategy, and Mentor Letters.

 “The IHPI/MICHR K-writing workshop was instrumental in helping me develop a competitive K-award application.
 The online videos covered important topics for writing this unique grant application.
 The small group mentorship with IHPI faculty provided insightful review and critique that greatly improved my grant application.
-I would strongly recommend this workshop to any IHPI member who is considering a career development award!” – Geoff Barnes, M.D., Clinical Lecturer
+I would strongly recommend this workshop to any IHPI member who is considering a career development award!” – Geoff Barnes, M.D.